Bayesian operator inference for data-driven reduced-order modeling: Introduction

-This work focuses on the uncertainty quantification of ROMs learned through \emph{operator inference} (OpInf), a non-intrusive, projection-based model reduction technique introduced in \cite{PW2016operatorInference}.
-Operator inference learns a ROM with polynomial structure inspired by known governing equations, inferring reduced-order operators by a linear regression of state observations after projection onto a low-dimensional subspace.
-Through data-driven discovery informed by the basic structure of governing physics, OpInf forms a `glass-box' approach to the representation of reduced-state dynamics \cite{GW2021learning}.
-In the OpInf framework, training data may be pre-processed with scaling or variable transformations to induce an exactly or approximately polynomial structure \cite{Kramer2019lifting,QKPW2020liftAndLearn}.
-The learning problem requires time derivatives of the projected state observations, which are often estimated from the states with finite differences.
-Though OpInf has usually been considered in a deterministic setting, the recent work \cite{uy2021activeOpInf} considers an active sampling strategy for overcoming noise pollution in the training data.
-Even without noise in the data, establishing error bounds or uncertainty guarantees in OpInf is challenging because the learning is driven by data, although \cite{uy2021probabilistic} establishes probabilistic error estimates in the case where the reduced-order operators can be ensured to be the same as those determined by explicit projection \cite{Peherstorfer2020reprojection}.
+There are several data-driven methods for constructing ROMs, including dynamic mode decomposition \cite{schmid2010dynamic}, operator inference to learn a ROM with polynomial structure inspired by known governing equations \cite{GW2021learning,PW2016operatorInference}, sparse regression to identify reduced-order latent dynamics \cite{champion2019sindy,schaeffer2017learning}, manifold learning using deep auto-encoders \cite{Lee2020autoencoder}, data-driven approximation of time-integration schemes \cite{zhuang2021model}, and Gaussian process modeling for parametric reduced basis methods \cite{guo2019data}.
+This paper focuses on operator inference (OpInf), a non-intrusive, projection-based model reduction technique introduced in \cite{PW2016operatorInference}.
+OpInf learns a ROM by inferring reduced-order operators through a deterministic linear regression.
+The regression requires solution data of the states and their corresponding time derivatives; if needed, the time derivatives are typically estimated from the states with finite differences.
+Importantly, numerical regularization is often required in the inference problem to address ill-conditioning, over-fitting, and/or model inadequacy \cite{MHW2021regOpInfCombustion,SKHW2020romCombustion}, but the regularization selection remains a subject of further investigation.
+Errors introduced by time derivative approximation, noise in the solution data, and/or numerical regularization have not been directly addressed in the literature, with the exception of \cite{uy2021activeOpInf}, which considers an active sampling strategy for overcoming noise pollution in the training data.
+Even without noise in the data, establishing error bounds or uncertainty guarantees in OpInf is challenging because the learning is driven by data, although \cite{uy2021probabilistic} establishes probabilistic error estimates for linear OpInf ROMs in the case where the reduced-order operators can be ensured to be the same as those determined by explicit projection as in \cite{Peherstorfer2020reprojection}.